Types of Medicare Advantage Plans

 The coverage gap, also known as the Part D “doughnut hole,” is a temporary limit on what the drug plan will cover for drugs.
 Here’s how it works:

-• During the initial phase of Part D coverage, approximately 25 percent of the drug’s cost is paid by the individual.
+• During the initial phase of Part D coverage, approximately 25% of the drug’s cost might be paid by the individual.

-• Once a total of $3,700 for drugs in 2017 has been paid by both the individual and the drug plan, the coverage gap is entered.
+• Once a certain amount has been paid by both the individual and the drug plan, the coverage gap may be entered.

-• In this subsequent phase, the individual will pay no more than 40 percent of the plan’s price for a brand-name drug and 51 percent for a generic drug.
+• In this subsequent phase, the individual could potentially pay no more than 40% of the plan’s price for a brand-name drug and at least 51% for a generic drug.

-However, there’s good news.
-The Affordable Care Act has diminished the Medicare Part D coverage gap by mandating Part D plans to encompass a greater portion of the costs within the gap.
+However, The Affordable Care Act could help diminish the Medicare Part D coverage gap by mandating Part D plans to encompass a greater portion of the costs within the gap.

-To effectively control expenses during the Medicare Part D coverage gap, one can consider:
+To effectively control expenses during the Medicare Part D coverage gap, one might want to consider:

 • Switching to generics or other lower-cost drugs

-• Selecting a Medicare drug plan that provides supplementary coverage during the gap
+• Selecting a Medicare drug plan that could provide supplementary coverage during the gap

 • Utilizing pharmaceutical assistance programs